W-David-Porter/acim/src/workbook/part-i/15-my-thoughts-are-images-that-i-have-made/index.md

 :::

-3. As we go along, you may have many ‘light episodes’.
+3. As we go along, you may have many “light episodes’.
 ²They [light episodes] may take many different forms, some of them [forms] quite unexpected.
 ³Do not be afraid of them [light episodes].
 ⁴They [light episodes] are signs that you are opening your eyes at last.